ST10046280-Blankenberg/healing-in-writing/README.md

 - Configure user secrets or appsettings overrides without checking sensitive data into source control.
 - Use the mapping helpers to avoid duplicating projection logic in controllers.

+### Setting the Google Books API key (local)

+- Run `./scripts/setup-google-books-key.sh` from the repo root and paste your Google Books API key when prompted.
+The script stores the key in `.NET` user secrets (no angle brackets) so the Admin → Books import feature can call the Google Books API without touching committed config files.
+- If you keep a custom `DOTNET_ROOT`, export it before running the script so it can invoke the correct `dotnet` binary.

 </details>

 ## Contribution Notes